TPT Golf Driver Shaft Review – Update

 TPT Golf, a division of NTPT Technology, is seriously bringing new technology to the golf shaft industry.
 Introduced on the PGA Tour in 2016, this series of shafts is getting some very good traction among serious amateurs and professionals.
 Justin Rose has won three times with the shaft and Jason Day won the Farmers Insurance Open the first time he put the TPT shaft in his driver.
+And Bryson DeChambeau has one twice with a prototype TPT shaft!
 So what is so special about these shafts?

 Thin Ply Technology Means Better Feel